 After a car accident, injured parties only have a limited time to file a lawsuit.
 Under 42 Pennsylvania Consolidated Statutes §5524, the deadline for most claims is two years from the date of the accident or the date the accident victim first discovered their injuries.
 In light of this deadline, seeking help from a determined lawyer in Pennsylvania is especially important in car crash cases.
 An attorney can help file a timely claim.

 A severe car crash will change your life forever.
 Before medical bills pile up or the insurance company calls, it is best to contact a qualified law firm.
 Hiring a reputable auto wreck attorney will send the insurance company a message that the injured party is serious about recovery.
-Here are the benefits of calling Ostroff Injury Law:
+Here are the benefits of calling Ostroff Godshall Injury and Accident Lawyers:

 - Results.
 Our lawyers have a track record of multi-million-dollar recoveries on behalf of seriously injured PA auto accident victims.